-Defining Custom Plastic Injection Molding
+Custom Injection Molding

-Commodity molders may be able to quickly produce “custom" low-quality parts at attractive price points.
-However, plastic injection molders that specialize in ultra-advanced processes and production are relied on to create individualized solutions for industries including medical, automotive, consumer, and industrial.
+Commodity molders may be able to quickly produce “custom” low-quality parts at attractive price points.
+However, plastic injection molders that specialize in ultra-advanced processes and production are relied upon to create individualized solutions for industries including medical, automotive, consumer, and industrial.

 1. Part design

-2. Materials selection
+2. Material selection

 3. Tool design